-Lifts need not be in a fire-isolated shaft if the building is of Type C construction.
+Apart from emergency lifts and lifts in patient care areas, lifts need not be in a fire-isolated shaft if the building is of Type C construction.
 This is because such buildings are not required to have fire-rated floors or any fire compartmentation between storeys.